Travancore yellow barb: Distribution

 The Travancore yellow barb has so far only been recorded from the Manimala River which has its origin in Muthavara Hills of the Western Ghats, at 762m (2500 feet) above main sea level.
 It may also be possible to find the Travancore yellow barb in the Pamba River.
-The holotype was collected in Kallumkal of the Thiruvalla region, which is the confluence of the Manimala river in to the Pamba River.
+The holotype was collected in Kallumkal of the Thiruvalla region, which is the confluence of the Manimala river and the Pamba River.

 Description

-The holotype ZSI/WGRC/IR/23 and 3 Paratypes ZSI/ WGRC/ IR/ 2354 was found in the Kallumkal region of Manimala River, near Thiruvalla, in the Pattanamthitta District on 21 August 2011.
-P. nelsoni can be distinguished from the rest of the species in its genus (Puntius) by the combination of following unique characteristics such as the smaller snout, the short, feeble maxillaries which do not reach the orbit, nostrils placed halfway between the orbit and snout tip, the deeper head with a wider gape and the wide head.
+The holotype ZSI/WGRC/IR/23 and 3 paratypes ZSI/ WGRC/ IR/ 2354 were found in the Kallumkal region of Manimala River, near Thiruvalla, in the Pattanamthitta District on 21 August 2011.
+P. nelsoni can be distinguished from the rest of the species in its genus (Puntius) by the combination of uncommon characteristics such as the smaller snout, the short, feeble maxillaries which do not reach the orbit, nostrils placed halfway between the orbit and snout tip, the deeper head with a wider gape and the wide head.
 There are five and half scales between lateral line and the dorsal fin, and the lateral line has 25–26 scales with three and half scales between lateral line and ventral fin.
 The holotype had a total tail to snout length of 91 millimetres.
 In general, the body shows an elongated, laterally compressed form.